Sirius-ashwak/WasteToFeast_X2.0/README.md

 The application requires the following environment variables:

 - `VITE_GEMINI_API_KEY`: API key for Google's Gemini AI (for image analysis and recipe generation)
+- `VITE_SUPABASE_URL`: Your Supabase project URL
+- `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous key

+### Setting up Supabase

+1. Create a new project at [supabase.com](https://supabase.com)
+2. Go to Settings > API to get your project URL and anon key
+3. Run the migration file in the Supabase SQL Editor to set up the database schema
+4. Add the environment variables to your `.env` file

 ## Deployment